pywbem/pywbem/docs/client.rst

 one of them.

-Therefore, the `cred` and `x509` parameters do not control the authentication scheme that is actually used, but merely prepare the PyWBEM client to deal with whatever authentication scheme the WBEM server elects to use.
+Therefore, the `cred` and `x509` parameters do not control the authentication scheme that is actually used, but merely prepare pywbem to deal with whatever authentication scheme the WBEM server elects to use.

 WBEM servers typically support corresponding configuration parameters.